-Due to intense use, your water heater may be worn out.
+Due to intense use, your electric water heater may be worn out.
 That way, you should replace your water heater heating element.
-However, if your water heater is already working for a long time and starts showing some kinds of problem, like it takes too long to heat the water or even not working despite it being turned on, consider checking its heating element.
+However, if your water heater is already working for a long time and starts showing some problems, like it taking too long to heat the water or even not working despite it being turned on, consider testing the heating element.

-This article will show you how to check the water heater element and test the element using a multimeter.
+This article will show you how to check and test the water heater element using a multimeter.

 How to Check if Water Heater Element is Bad

-The lousy water heater element is linked with several heating issues in your water heater.
+The faulty heating element is linked with several heating issues in your water heater.
 As earlier said, if your water heater shows signs such as the long heating time required or even unheated water even after a while, you better check whether your water heater heating element has gone wrong or not.
 Below, you will find how to prevent water heater element.

 - Prepare these items: